Sachaa-Thanasius/defer-imports/README.rst

 Features and Caveats
 --------------------

 -   Python implementation–agnostic, in theory

     -   The only dependency is on locals() at module scope to maintain its current API: specifically, that its return value will be a read-through, *write-through*, dict-like view of the module locals.

 -   Not that slow, especially with support from bytecode caching
 -   Doesn't support lazy importing in class or function scope
 -   Doesn't support wildcard imports

 Benchmarks
 ==========

-The methodology is somewhat rough: at the moment, time to import is being measured with both the ``benchmark/bench_samples.py`` script (run with ``python -m benchmark.bench_samples``) and python's importtime command-line function (e.g. run with ``python -X importtime -c "import deferred``).
+The methodology is somewhat rough: at the moment, time to import is being measured with both the ``benchmark/bench_samples.py`` script (run with ``python -m benchmark.bench_samples``) and python's importtime command-line function (e.g. run with ``python -X importtime -c "import deferred"``).

 Why?